Critical Student Resources

 - Follow, at all times, updated infection control and prevention practices as outlined by the CDC, CDPH, and Riverside County Department of Public Health.
 If no surgical masks are available for patient care or if you have any concerns about your safety, please call the emergency hotline at (951) 827-8275 or email Student Affairs or education dean immediately.

-- Wear a medical grade facemask at all times even when not performing patient care in clinical settings or inside buildings.
+- Wear a medical grade facemask when indicated by local transmission rates, even when not performing patient care in clinical settings or inside buildings.

 - Cloth face masks are not considered PPE.